(Updated March 14, 2024)

 Burned out

 Leyland became Rockies manager but it wasn’t a good fit.
 The 1999 Rockies finished 72-90 and Leyland grew disinterested.
 He missed his wife and two children, who were home in suburban Pittsburgh, and after 14 consecutive seasons as a big-league manager he’d had enough.
-Leyland told the Rockies he was retiring from managing and would forfeit the $4 million remaining on his contract.
+Leyland told the Rockies he was retiring from managing and would forfeit the $4 million left on his contract.

 Years later, he told the Associated Press he walked out because “it would’ve been more of a disaster and morally wrong to go back and take their money for two more years.”